brandaovh/brandaovh/README.md

 ### Hi there 👋

 Welcome to my GitHub!
-My name is **Victor Hugo Brandao**, I am from Georgian College taking my postgrad certificate 🎓 in Big Data Analytics. 🔍
+My name is **Victor Hugo Brandao**, I am a recent postgrad 🎓 in Big Data Analytics at Georgian College 🔍.

 In the past, I've worked in customer service 🗣️ and operations in the tech and travel ✈️ industries.
 Now, I'm excited to transition my career into the world of data.